revilooliver/Quantum-Circuits-for-Dynamic-Runtime-Assertions-in-Quantum-Computation/README.md

 from qiskit.compiler.assertion import classical_assertion, superposition_assertion, entanglement_assertion, calcSuccessrate

-Then call the functions as described in section~\ref{sec:methodology}.
+Then call the functions as described in Section.4.
 The assertion function will insert the assertion circuits to the circuit under test.

 "calcSuccessrate" function is designed to calculate the success rate of the circuit based on the output from the backend.
 For example, calcSuccessrate(result = res.get_counts(0), correct_output = ['0 1111', '0 0000'], num_assertion = 1) calculates the success rate based on the output result.get_counts(0).
 The correct outputs are '0 1111' and '0 0000', the number of assertion bit is 1.
 The assertion bits will always be the most significant bits of the output.